About Us

 Free for Everyone

 No premium tier.
 No locked results.
 No sign-up required.
 NPI lookups are free for everyone, whether you're a solo practitioner checking your own NPI or a large organization running periodic verifications.
-We keep the lights on through display advertising.
-That's the whole business model, stated plainly.
-For how ads and related data are handled, see our Privacy Policy.
+When advertising is approved and enabled, we plan to fund the service with display ads that do not block lookups.
+For how ads and related data are handled when present, see our Privacy Policy.

 Data from the Source